-Electromagnetic sensing offers a classic positiontracking method.
+Electromagnetic sensing offers a classic position-tracking method [33].
 The large body of research and products that support virtual reality and motion capture for computer animation often offer modern incarnations of this technology.
-For example, Ascension offers a variety of motion-capture solutions, including Flock of Birds and, shown in Figure 2, the MotionStar DC magnetic tracker.
+For example, Ascension offers a variety of motion-capture solutions, including Flock of Birds and, shown in Figure 7, the MotionStar DC magnetic tracker [2].
 These tracking systems generate axial DC magnetic-field pulses from a transmitting antenna in a fixed location.
 The system computes the position and orientation of the receiving antennas by measuring the response in three orthogonal axes to the transmitted field pulse, combined with the constant effect of the earth's magnetic field.

 Tracking systems such as MotionStar sense precise physical positions relative to the magnetic transmitting antenna.
-These systems offer the advantage of very high precision and accuracy, on the order of less than 1 mm spatial resolution, 1 ms time resolution, and 0.1° orientation capability.
+These systems offer the advantage of very high precision and accuracy, on the order of less than 1mm spatial resolution, 1ms time resolution, and 0.1° orientation capability.
 Disadvantages include steep implementation costs and the need to tether the tracked object to a control unit.
 Further, the sensors must remain within 1 to 3 meters of the transmitter, and accuracy degrades with the presence of metallic objects in the environment.

 Many other technologies have been used in virtual environments or in support of computer animation.
-A CDMA radio ranging approach has been suggested, and many companies sell optical, infrared, and mechanical motion-capture systems.
-Like Motion-Star, these systems are not designed to be scalable for use in large, location-aware applications.
+A CDMA radio ranging approach has been suggested [6], and many companies sell optical, infrared, and mechanical motioncapture systems.
+Like MotionStar, these systems are not designed to be scalable for use in large, location-aware applications.
 Rather, they capture position in one precisely controlled environment.

-Easy Living
+4.6 Easy Living

 Several groups have explored using computer vision technology to figure out where things are.
 Microsoft Research's Easy Living provides one example of this approach.
-Easy Living uses the Digiclops real-time 3D cameras shown in Figure 3 to provide stereo-vision positioning capability in a home environment.
-Although Easy Living uses high-performance cameras, vision systems typically use substantial amounts of processing power to analyze frames captured with comparatively low-complexity hardware.
+Easy Living uses the Digiclops real-time 3D cameras shown in Figure 8 to provide stereo-vision positioning capability in a home environment

-Figure 2.
-MotionStar DC magnetic tracker, a precision system used in motion capture for computer animation, tracks the position and orientation of up to 108 sensor points on an object or scene.
+Figure 7: MotionStar DC magnetic tracker, a precision system used in motion capture for computer animation, tracks the position and orientation of up to 108 sensor points on an object or scene.
 Key components include (left and right) the magnetic pulse transmitting antennas and (center) the receiving antennas and controller.
 Image courtesy of Ascension Technology Corporation.